 As highlighted below, users have leapt in the last two quarters of late 2017 and early 2018, with an extraordinary amount of new customers.
 Active customers also increased drastically to over 200,000 users!
 An amazing achievement.

-What sets Plus500 apart from other forex brokers is the plethora of financial products offered.
+What sets Plus500 apart from other forex brokers such as Pepperstone and IC Markets is the plethora of financial products offered.
 While forex trading is the main market traded, our Plus500 review found they also offer:

 - Share CFDs trading across 20 markets

 Each of these financial products can be traded within the same trading platform as the forex trading tool making it easy to trade multiple services worldwide.
 Combined with this is international customer service that include live chat and e-mails, leading to the high review score shown below.

 Plus500 Trade Spreads

 The strongest feature of Plus500 is that they don’t apply spreads to any of their financial products.
 When forex trading in Australia, only spreads are applied and some fees for premium features such as guaranteed stops, which will be elaborated upon later.

 While the exact (or lowest) spreads are not published on their website or marketing material, below shows spread snap-shot from July 2018.

 These spreads differ by time and markets as they are not fixed unlike EasyForex.

 Other fees apply if you hold a position open for over an hour.
 The ‘Instrument Details’ shows the price of the associated funding required.
 This will be higher if a position is held over the weekend.